SmilingPixel/rest_trace_fuzzer/README.md

 2. Prepare a protobuf file for all RPC which internal services use.
   - We use [protoc-gen-openapi](https://github.com/google/gnostic/tree/main/cmd/protoc-gen-openapi) to convert protobuf to openapi.
   - You should annotate the proto file, and you can refer to this [issue](https://github.com/google/gnostic/issues/412).
+3. Ensure that your service includes a unique trace ID in the headers of each response.
+You can configure the header key in the settings.

 ## Usage